 Cummings had the first U.S. platinum album by a Canadian artist with The Guess Who, and on his own he had the first quadruple-platinum Canadian-produced album.
 Altogether, he has earned some 80 platinum and gold record awardsso many they have actually lost track.
 The critically acclaimed Above the Ground was his first album to feature all original songs without co-writers.
 As certified Canadian rock-music royalty, Cummings remains at the top of his game, continuing to tour and perform for sold-out crowds.

-Recently, Cummings has been an active online social networker, maintaining a busy blogging and Twitter presence.
+Cummings is also an active online social networker, maintaining a busy blogging and Twitter presence.
 Many of his tweets bear a distinctive, old-fashioned poetic lilt that is evident in his poetry, a book of which (The Writings of B.L.
 Cummings) is in the works.
-He has also just finished his first solo tour in a decade, playing to diehard fans across Canada and the United States.

 It appears certain that Cummings has truly found his "own way to rock."